The VSME standard for SMEs – what does it mean in practice?

 We recommend a business-driven approach to sustainability work andreporting::

-- Start with a current-state assessment: carry out a self-assessment of sustainability work to gain an overall view of your company’s current situation
+- Start with a current-state assessment: Complete a self-assessment of your sustainability work – get an overview of your company’s current state.

 - Use the self-assessment–based information as an internal tool for developing sustainability work and for stakeholder communication